antistatique/drupal-ckeditor-nbsp/README.md

 where you want to use NBSP, do the following:

 * Drag and drop the 'NBSP' button into the Active toolbar.
+* Enable filter "Cleanup NBSP markup".
+* if the "Limit allowed HTML tags and correct faulty HTML" filter is disabled you dont have anything to do with this text format.
+Otherwise, add the `class` attribute to `<span>` in the "allowed HTML tags" field (Eg. `<span class>`).

 ## NBSP versions